THE NEW YORK TIMES

 THE HARVARD CRIMSON

-I asked several of them to share videos of how they spent the last few months.
-I guided them through recording the videos from afar and remotely produced and edited this final product in its entirety.
+I asked several of them to share videos of how they spent their makeshift senior year.
+I guided them through recording the videos from afar and edited this final product.

 THE HARVARD CRIMSON